 Especially valuable are the round stained glass windows in facades.
 The stained glass window in the choir is from 1288 – one of the oldest stained glass windows in Italy.
 The large stained glass window in the facade is younger – from 1549.

-The marble mosaic floor is one of most beautiful pavements in Italy, made in the 14th – 16th centuries.
-This grand artwork takes the whole area of cathedral and consists of 56 diverse panels, depicting diverse themes, made in different techniques.
+The marble mosaic floor is one of the most beautiful pavements in Italy, made in the 14th – 16th centuries.
+This grand artwork takes the whole area of the cathedral and consists of 56 diverse panels, depicting diverse themes, made with different techniques.

 Adjoining the cathedral is Piccolomini library where is stored a rich collection of illuminated choir books.
-Library is ornamented with stunning, colourful frescoes by Pinturicchio.
-Piccolomini library was built in 1492, ornamented with paintings in 1502 – 1507 and devoted to Pope Pius II, who came from Siena.
+The library is ornamented with stunning, colorful frescoes by Pinturicchio.
+Piccolomini library was constructed in 1492, ornamented with paintings in 1502 – 1507, and devoted to Pope Pius II, who came from Siena.

 Baptistry of San Giovanni